Trusted WordPress tutorials, when you need them most.

 Enabling Nextend's social login

-You’ve now successfully added social login to your WordPress website.
-The next step is changing how the login button looks and acts on your site.
+You’ve successfully added a social login to your WordPress website.
+The next step is to change how the login button looks and acts on your site.

-To style the social login button, simply click on the ‘Buttons’ tab.
-You will now see all the different styles that you can use for the social login button.
+To style the social login button, simply click the ‘Buttons’ tab.
+You will then see all the different styles that you can use.

-To use a different style, simply click to select its radio button.
+To use a different style, you can click to select its radio button.

 Different social login buttons

-Once you’ve done that, you can change the text that Nextend shows on this button by editing the ‘Login label’ text.
+Once you’ve done that, you can edit this button’s ‘Login label’ text to change the text that Nextend shows.

 Editing the Facebook login label

-Aside from that, you also have the option to change the text that this button uses for its ‘Link label.’
-This is the text that Nextend shows when the visitor has created an account on your website, but hasn’t linked that account to Facebook.
+You also have the option to change the text this button uses for its ‘Link label.’
+This is the text that Nextend shows when a visitor has created an account on your website but hasn’t linked that account to Facebook.

-You can use the link label to encourage logged-in users to connect their account to various social media profiles.
+You can use the link label to encourage logged-in users to connect their accounts to various social media profiles.

 To change this text, simply type into the ‘Link label’ field.
 Once again, you can use HTML to apply some basic formatting to the label text.